Jeanetted3v/crawl/README.md

 ```

 ## Current Challenges
-* LLM having difficulty extracting everything from the crawled data, likely due the complexity of the documents.
+* After crawling, a LLM is employed to further extract data from the raw data.
+* Exploring various method for extraction.